 - the social inclusion of young people.

-Under each of the 5 key areas of intervention of the strategy, specific objectives and lines of actions are established.
-However, an action plan allowing systematic implementation of the strategy, monitoring and evaluation the strategy, was not adopted until December 2016.
+Under each of the 5 key areas of intervention of the strategy, specific objectives and lines of actions were established.
+However, an action plan allowing systematic implementation of the strategy, monitoring and evaluation the strategy, was not adopted.

-1. Under the pillar culture and non-formal education the specific objectives of the strategy are:
+- Under the pillar culture and non-formal education, the specific objectives of the strategy were: